FreshRSS/FreshRSS/docs/en/admins/06_LinuxInstall.md

 ## Part 2: Installing FreshRSS

-Begin by installing git, if you don't already have it installed.
+Begin by installing git, if you do not already have it installed.

 ```sh
 apt install git